Lone Grove, Oklahoma: History

-February 2009 tornado
+2009 tornado

 On February 10, 2009, a tornado killed eight people in Lone Grove.
 The National Weather Service rated the tornado EF4 with peak winds in excess of 165 mph.
 According to the Lone Grove city manager 114 mobile homes were destroyed, and 46 people were injured.

 The tornado occurred at 7:30 p.m.
 (CST) killing 8 and leaving 14 seriously injured.
 Seven were killed in Lone Grove, and the other was a truck driver passing through the area.
 Although tornadoes are not new to the area, they are very unusual in February, and many residents were caught off guard, despite the tornado sirens.
 According to the National Weather Service since 1950, the state has been struck by 44 tornadoes in the month of February.

 Geography

 Lone Grove is located south of the geographic center of Carter County.
 U.S. Highway 70 runs through the center of town, leading east 7 mi to Ardmore, the county seat, and west 43 mi to Waurika.

 According to the United States Census Bureau, the city has a total area of 71.4 km2, of which 71.2 km2 is land and 0.2 km2, or 0.31%, is water.